Jahia/docker-jahia-elk/README.md

 * Go to Dashboard > Jahia or Dashboard > Jahia issues
 * Pick the time range you want to analyze (top right corner)

+When finished with the Docker image, run the `docker stop jahia-elk` to stop it.

 ## Options
 * Persist Elasticsearch's index upon Docker image restart: `-v <Local_path_to_index>:/var/lib/elasticsearch` The local path to index must point to an empty folder.